Tour two wonders that put Ningaloo and Shark Bay on the UNESCO World Heritage list.

 The tropical food bowl of Carnarvon is the southern gateway to World Heritage Listed Ningaloo Reef – the largest and one of the most accessible fringing reefs on Earth.

-Stop for lunch to feast on seasonal seafood and tropical fruit flavours fresh from Carnarvon’s plantations and farms.
+Stop for a lunch-time feast of seasonal seafood and tropical fruit flavours fresh from Carnarvon’s plantations and farms.

 Explore the region’s history and heritage with a visit to the Gascoyne Aboriginal Heritage and Cultural Centre and Carnarvon Heritage Precinct.

-Take a stroll along One Mile Jetty and ride the coffee pot train.
+Take a sunset stroll along One Mile Jetty and ride the coffee pot train.

-Or take a two-day detour by 4WD to some of the most secluded spots on the Ningaloo coast, where you can step straight off the beaches into the bluest ocean and snorkel with some of the 500 species of fish and 300 varieties of coral that call the reef home.
+Take a detour by 4WD to some of the most secluded spots on the Ningaloo coast, where you can step straight off the beaches into the bluest ocean and snorkel with some of the 500 species of fish and 300 varieties of coral that call the reef home.

 Drivers are advised to contact Carnarvon Tourist Centre to check road conditions and stock up on water, food and fuel before making this journey.

-Here, in the calm, sheltered waters of the bay, you’re just a short snorkel from Ningaloo’s coral gardens.
+Here, in the calm, sheltered waters of the bay, you’re just a short snorkel or glass-bottom boat ride from Ningaloo’s coral gardens.

-A guided tour on a glass-bottom boat, sea kayak, dive charter or snorkel tour will take you to the outer reef for a swim with the turtles and graceful manta rays.
+Stay an extra night and you’ll also get to explore the outer reef on a sea kayak, dive charter or snorkel tour for a swim with the turtles and graceful manta rays.

 Whale watching tours also operate between March and July.

-Try catching your own dinner on a deep-sea fishing charter, or choose from a small selection of cafes and restaurants and stay a night or two.
+Try catching your own dinner on a deep-sea fishing charter, or choose from a small selection of cafes and restaurants.

 Coral Bay to Exmouth